alextsfox/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD candidate in Hydrologic Science (current)
+  - course: PhD Candidate in Hydrologic Science
     institution: University of Wyoming
     # year: 2012
   - course: BA in Physics and Mathematics